cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 User `killian' has been created
 </pre>

-After creating this user the admin user is deleted.
+After creating this user the original `admin` user is deleted and you can no longer login with admin / admin

 The `status` command will show the persisted state for a given Micro BOSH instance.